rbnhmll/vue-workshop/vueJS_workshop.md

 Vue.component('searching', {});
 ```

-Inside the config Object, we can add data specific to this component, such as a `template: String` and `data: Function`.
+Inside the config `Object`, we can add data specific to this component, such as a `template: String` and `data: Function`.

 ```javascript
 Vue.component('searching', {